 Funding for this project will come from the many donors who wish to help us honor those in the fight against the dreaded polio disease and honoring one of the few centers that treated the Black community at the time.

 We sincerely invite your support in this important project.

-In the meantime, we recommend for Rotarians and non Rotarians alike, that any tax deductible donations be made directly to the District 6880 Foundation.
-District 6880 will distribute the assets based on the needs determined by the nearest local clubs, including Opelika and Auburn and Eufaula.
-You are welcome to send any personal, club, or district checks made payable to The Rotary District 6880 Foundation.
+The leadership team of Rotary District 6880 and the Administration of Tuskegee University is in full support of this project.
+We request from Rotarians and non Rotarians alike, that any tax deductible donations be made directly to the District 6880 Foundation through our online donation form here.
+Alternatively, you are welcome to send any personal, club, or district checks made payable to The Rotary District 6880 Foundation.
 Please designate the purpose.

 Atttn: Linda Mong